Hypfer/Valetudo/docs/_pages/development/building-and-modifying-valetudo.md

 These are instructions for quickly setting up an environment where you can build and modify Valetudo according to your needs.

-It shows a complete setup from scratch, on a freshly installed Ubuntu 18.04 system.

-Your mileage may vary if you're using a different OS, or if you start from a different setup.
-However, it should be rather easy to understand the steps, and to adapt them to your situation.

-### 1. Install prerequisites

-Install git and npm:

-`sudo apt install git npm`
+Please note that working with Valetudo requires at least NPM v7 and Nodejs v15.

-### 2. Clone the repository
+### 1. Clone the repository

 ```
 cd ~
 git clone https://github.com/Hypfer/Valetudo.git
 ```

-### 3. Install dependencies
+### 2. Install dependencies

 ```
 cd Valetudo
 npm install
 ```

-### 4. Create default configuration by running valetudo
+### 3. Create default configuration by running valetudo

 ```
 npm run start:dev --workspace=backend